-Anyway, I was on a night train in Ukraine travelling to meet some women who had fought as partisans and soldiers during the war.
+Anyway, I was on a night train in Ukraine travelling to meet some women who had fought as partisans and soldiers during the Second World War.
 When two rather burly Ukrainian guys got into the sleeper compartment with me.
 As soon as they discovered I was a foreigner, they made me very welcome and brought out a two litre plastic bottle containing a mysterious looking brown liquid.
 It turned out this was home-made cognac.
 And we proceeded to drink it, making increasingly impassioned toasts along the way.
-I’m sure you can picture the jollity.
+I’m sure you can picture it…

 Photos of some of the veterans I was privileged to photograph in Ukraine: